 “It is also true that, like millions of Americans, Ms. McGuiness’s daughter worked remotely during the COVID pandemic,” Wood said.
 “However, the indictment’s assumption that the only way for a state worker to work remotely is by using the state’s email network is false.”

 The auditor is also alleged to have monitored the emails of current and former employees she perceived as possible whistleblowers.

 That charge, Wood said, is “pure fiction, and is clearly the result of fanciful tales spun by former employees with an axe to grind.”

-Most concerning, the Attorney General said in her announcement Monday, is that McGuinness engineered a “sweetheart deal” with public policy firm My Campaign Group — a company whose services she previously procured during her unsuccessful bid for lieutenant governor in 2016.
+Most concerning, the Attorney General said in her announcement Monday, is that McGuiness engineered a “sweetheart deal” with public policy firm My Campaign Group — a company whose services she previously procured during her unsuccessful bid for lieutenant governor in 2016.

-The indictment alleges that McGuinness knew state contracts under $50,000 need not be subject to public bidding and therefore contracted My Campaign Group to provide communication services at a cost of $49,900 – just $100 below the oversight threshold.
+The indictment alleges that McGuiness knew state contracts under $50,000 need not be subject to public bidding and therefore contracted My Campaign Group to provide communication services at a cost of $49,900 – just $100 below the oversight threshold.